 Gaining QiC recognition means an initiative has been highlighted by the NHS, patients and industry as improving the quality of life for people living with diabetes.

-There are 3.9 million people in the UK diagnosed with diabetes and an estimated 590,000 people who have the condition but don't know it.
+There are over 4 million people in the UK diagnosed with diabetes and an estimated 549,000 people undiagnosed with Type 2 diabetes.
 Its chronic nature means it is an increasing social and economic burden in the country and better, more efficient methods of care are necessary.